heming-wang/FamANC/README.md

 ## [1] 7.684768e-32
 ```
 ### Select.Path(yt,ped.path,thres,epsilon)
 The probabilities of observing many >=3 individuals with ancestry error at the same locus were small in simulated pedigrees.
-To save computation time, we select a smaller set of Mendelian path (ped.path) with a threshold number (thres=2) of values different from the observed path (yt).
+To save computation time, we select a smaller set of Mendelian paths (ped.path) with a threshold number (thres=2) of values different from the observed path (yt).
+Function Select.Path returns to the selected Mendelian paths and the corrsponding probabilities of observing yt.
 ```
 sPath=Select.Path(yt,mPath$ped.path,thres=2,epsilon=0.01)

+ls(sPath)
+## [1] "pr"          "select.path"
 ```
 ### Mendelian.Anc(anc,mPath,Morgan,t,thres,epsilon)
 Correct local ancestries estimated from existing software (anc). t is the number of generations since admixture.